git town set-parent

 feature-A

-After running git town set-parent
+Running git town set-parent feature-A

-end up with this stack:
+creates this stack:

 main